Larchmont Estate Renovation

 Inviting Front Yard for the Library

 For their centennial project, the Garden Club of Larchmont wanted to refresh the front gardens and walkways for the Larchmont Library.
-The garden hedges had become overgrown, obscuring the building.
-The brick pathways encouraged visitors to take a shortcut through the grass areas, creating a muddy, worn path through the turf.

 A Brick and Boxwood Wall